top of page

 I came up with the most brilliant, inexpensive, and easy solution to ending the problem of post-consumer plastic pollution.
 The idea was so good I considered emailing all my friends and relatives.

-But this set off alarms in my head because I’ve learned over time that there’s usually a reason why exceptionally promising ideas aren’t acted upon.
+But this set off alarms in my head because I’ve learned over time that there’s usually a reason why up-and-coming ideas aren’t acted upon.

 It didn’t take me more than a half-hour of casual Internet research to understand why we’re not recycling plastics like we wish we could.
 I learned more from that half-hour than I did from thousands of scolding TV and radio ads I've heard over the decades.
-Simply telling everyone to recycle plastic or they’re bad people is not right or fair if no one yet knows how the recycled plastic is to be used.
+Simply telling everyone to recycle plastic or that they’re bad people is not fair if no one knows how recycled plastic is used.

 What’s the real problem?

 The real problem is that most plastics aren’t recyclable.
-The few that can, can be recycled only once or twice before chemically breaking down and becoming unusable.
+The few that can be recycled can be recycled only once or twice before chemically breaking down and becoming unusable.

 This is probably a surprise to most people because it isn’t what we’ve been hearing all our lives.